 Below are questions often asked about members of The Church of Jesus Christ of Latter-day Saints.
 If you have more questions, we’d love to set up a missionary visit.

 The Holy Trinity is the term many Christian religions use to describe God the Father, Jesus Christ, and the Holy Ghost.
 Latter-day Saints believe very strongly in all three, but we don’t believe they’re all the same person.
-We do think they are one in purpose.
-Their purpose is to help us achieve true joy, in this life and the life to come (which we also believe in).
+We do believe they are one in purpose.
+Their purpose is to help us achieve true joy, in this life and in the life to come (which we also believe in).

 “Latter-day Saints” is a good way to refer to your friends who are members of the Church.